Atharv-2204/supply-chain-performance-dashboard/README.md

-# SupplyLens — Supply Chain Performance Dashboard
+# Supply Chain Performance Dashboard

 > An interactive Power BI dashboard analyzing 65,000+ orders from a global supply chain dataset, built on a normalized PostgreSQL star schema.

-**Suggested repo name:** `supplylens-dashboard` *(alternatives: `supply-chain-performance-dashboard`, `supply-chain-star-schema-bi`)*

-**Repo description (for GitHub "About"):**
-> Interactive 3-page Power BI dashboard on a normalized PostgreSQL star schema — tracking delivery performance, profitability, and customer/product insights across 65K+ supply chain orders.

 ---